What To Do if You’re Injured by a Defective Product

 The Timeline of a Product Liability Case

-Not every claim is viable, of course, particularly if no clear connection can be made between the injury and the product.
-Products with hundreds or thousands of similarly injured parties usually enter a class action, in which the group collectively pursues a settlement against the manufacturer.
-Others may proceed as individual lawsuits, like a wrongful death complaint Infante filed on behalf of three victims’ families after her investigation found that a defect in a helicopter’s main rotor blades caused them to come unglued midflight.
+Not every claim is viable, of course, particularly if there is no clear connection between the injury and the product.
+Products with hundreds or thousands of similarly injured parties usually enter a class action.
+In a class action lawsuit, a group collectively pursues a settlement against the manufacturer.

-Product liability cases can take months and even years to wrap up, leaving those injured wishing there was more they could do.
+Product liability cases can take years to wrap up, leaving those injured wishing there was more they could do.
 And there may be.
 “We do a lot of investigative work using the internet, and it’s something that anyone who’s suffered a loss can do,” says Infante.
 “I’ve had clients who revel in chasing down information and finding people who’ve experienced the same problem just as much as I do.
 That can be a really fun collaboration.”

 A Sampling of Recent Product Liability Suits